Yoga Teacher Training

 Join our 200 Hour Yoga Teacher Training in Nottingham and deepen your practice through a grounded and thoughtful approach to Hatha Yoga.

-This training offers an opportunity to study yoga in depth, exploring both the physical practices and the wider philosophical, cultural and reflective aspects of the tradition within a supportive learning environment.
+This training offers the opportunity to study yoga in depth, exploring both physical practice and the wider philosophical, cultural, and reflective aspects of the tradition within a supportive learning environment.

-All training dates are agreed in advance and confirmed with each cohort.
+All training dates are confirmed in advance with each cohort.

 Weekend Training